 Sustainable aviation fuel (SAF) is a variety of different types of jet fuel.
 Some ideas suggest using less crude oil through blending and others propose no crude oil at all to lift jets into the sky.
-As a result of all these options, some refiners are using waste fat and grease from restaurants while other refiners are focusing on dried biomass from corn, algae, or jatropha – a shrub or small tree that grows in Central and South America.
+As a result of all these options, some refiners are using waste fat and grease from restaurants, while other refiners are focusing on dried biomass from corn, algae, or jatropha – a shrub or small tree that grows in Central and South America.

 While there is a lot of research and testing, the Biden Administration hopes to accelerate the process by calling for 3 billion gallons of sustainable aviation fuel to be produced by 2030.
-The largest focal point – and optimism – for biofuel resides in America’s Heartland where large amounts of low-cost ethanol can be produced.
+The largest focal point – and optimism – for biofuel resides in America’s Heartland, where large amounts of low-cost ethanol can be produced.

 Even as the airline industry looks to sustainable fuel to reduce their CO2 emissions, the companies that will need to produce sustainable aviation fuel have their own emissions to deal with.
-For example, average ethanol plants producing biofuel today emit 150,000 metric tons of CO2 per year.
+For example, average ethanol plants producing biofuel today emit 150,000 metric tons of CO2 annually.
 Although research continues into the plants and processes utilized to produce biofuel with fewer emissions, the fact remains that increasing our reliance on these facilities for 3 billion more gallons of fuel each year will only lead to growing CO2 emissions.

 With jet fuel representing 20%-30% of airlines operating costs, the price of SAF will be a major consideration for pricing tickets.
-While the urgency to develop SAF is critical, to date, no alternative fuel is approved at larger than 50% blending with conventional fuel, according to the U.S. Department of Energy.
+While the urgency to develop SAF is critical, no alternative fuel is approved at more than 50% blending with conventional fuel, according to the U.S. Department of Energy.
 That means, in the near term, we will need to continue to address the issues of emissions that we have solutions for now.

-Not only would this allow blended jet fuel to be net-negative, but the processing plants would also be net negative and airlines could capitalize on fewer variations in fuel prices.
+Not only would this allow blended jet fuel to be net-negative, but the processing plants would also be net-negative and airlines could capitalize on fewer variations in fuel prices.
 Overall, these solutions help mitigate emissions and answer the question of how when we need them most.

 Fortunately, industry leaders have already acknowledged this simple fact.
-And, these leaders believe carbon capture is the solution.
+And these leaders believe carbon capture is the solution.